Fatigue Analysis

 The following is a summary of just a few of the projects our team has undertaken:

 A 4 ft diameter Butane Treater in sweet service was operating in cyclic service.
 Due to the nature of the service it was determined that a fatigue assessment using the criteria from ASME Sec VIII Div.2 part 5.5 was required.
 A loading history for the treater was established from operating history to determine if a full fatigue analysis was required.
-The butane treater was modelled in SolidWorks and a simulation was run to determine the stress concentrations in areas of concern for the vessel.
+The butane treater was modelled in SOLIDWORKS and a simulation was run to determine the stress concentrations in areas of concern for the vessel.
 The following analyses were conducted and corresponding criteria were checked as part of the Fatigue Assessment:

 • Loading history which includes all cyclic operating loads was determined using the Rainflow Counting Method from Annex 5-B.4 of ASME Sec VIII Div.2 and Section 5.4.4 from ASTM E1049.